leon0410898/XPS13-9300-hackintosh/README.md

 English/[中文](README-CN.md)

 **Note1 : This guide may NOT work for 4K display user.
-You can install macOS.However you'll probably encounter black screen issue.**
+You still can install macOS.
+However you'll probably encounter black screen issue.**

 **Note2 : I AM NOT RESPONSIBLE IF YOU MESS UP YOUR COMPUTER USING THIS GUIDE!**